Concealed Carry & Alcohol Fines & Penalties in Wisconsin

-Under Wisconsin concealed carry laws, carrying a weapon while under the influence of alcohol or many narcotics is a crime.
+Under Wisconsin concealed carry laws, carrying a weapon while under the influence of alcohol or narcotics is a crime.
 Sometimes this is referred to as "intoxicated possession of a firearm."
-The charge is “Endangering Safety by Use of a dangerous Weapon While Intoxicated” 941.20(1) (b).
+The charge is “Endangering Safety by Use of a Dangerous Weapon While Intoxicated” 941.20(1) (b).

 941.20 Endangering safety by use of dangerous weapon.

 (1) Whoever does any of the following is guilty of a Class A misdemeanor:

 (a) Endangers another's safety by the negligent operation or handling of a dangerous weapon.

 (b) Operates or goes armed with a firearm while he or she is under the influence of an intoxicant.

 (bm) Operates or goes armed with a firearm while he or she has a detectable amount of a restricted controlled substance in his or her blood.
 A defendant has a defense to any action under this paragraph that is based on the defendant allegedly having a detectable amount of methamphetamine, gamma-hydroxybutyric acid, or delta-9-tetrahydrocannabinol in his or her blood, if he or she proves by a preponderance of the evidence that at the time of the incident or occurrence he or she had a valid prescription for methamphetamine or one of its metabolic precursors, gamma-hydroxybutyric acid, or delta-9-tetrahydrocannabinol.

 (c) Except as provided in sub.
 (1m), intentionally points a firearm at or toward another.